softplus/detweet/README.md

 6. Go through the list, pick the ones you want to keep, etc.

-7. Take the list of Twitter URLs and save them into `data/tweets_delete.csv`.
+7. Take the list of Twitter URLs that you want to delete and save them into `data/tweets_delete.csv`.
 Note the CSV files used are just normal text files containing a list of URLs, one per line.
+No CSV header is needed.

 8. Run the script as above.

 ## Questions?

-I probably can't help much, but you can try to reach me on Mastodon: https://johnmu.com/+
+I probably can't help much, but you can try to reach me on social: https://johnmu.com/+

 Q: But why?